equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 need to deal with really complex request (e.g. bulk update).
 I rather prefer explicit service objects / rocedure modules and controller actions passing  arguments from `params` to them as dynamic nature of Request Models comes with price of overcomplication.

+### Conclusion

+If your application is one monolith holding both FE logic and BE logic and everyone in your development team knows how to implement both of this aspects then maybe you don't need this.

+But if you are building application where you are trying to separate FE / BE or building application that consist of microservices or you are implementing any form of code layering (e.g.: bounded contexts) you need to be more explicit on interfaces.

+You are trying to make your application as understandable as possible.
+Help others to understand application communication.

+> one of the biggest values of microservices is that their are "independent" of each other.
+You should be able to work
+> on microservice A without the need of how microservice B is
+> implemented.
+They just share a common contract of communication.